configcat/docs/website/docs/sdk-reference/go.md

 With flag overrides you can overwrite the feature flags & settings downloaded from the ConfigCat CDN with local values.
 Moreover, you can specify how the overrides should apply over the downloaded values.
 The following 3 behaviours are supported:

-- **Local/Offline mode** (`LocalOnly`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.
+- **Local only** (`LocalOnly`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.

 - **Local over remote** (`LocalOverRemote`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
 If a feature flag or a setting is defined both in the downloaded and the local-override source then the local-override version will take precedence.